eduardomartinez11/Applied-Statistics-and-Regression/README.md

 # Multiple-Linear-Regression-MLR

-## Example code and solutions to some assignments and projects involving MLR.
+### Example Code and Solutions to Assignments/Projects involving MLR.

-- These assignments were completed during my undergraduate and graduate studies  and , respectively.
+- These assignments were completed during my undergraduate (primarily junior & senior year) and graduate studie.

-## About Me
+### About Me

 - B.A. in Mathematics and Psychology (double-major) from Saint Leo University
   + (Completed 2020)